schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Reassurance

-A property manager zooms a angelic friendliness at a entryway.
+A property manager zooms an angelic friendliness at an entryway.

 ## Diversity